 Q: What is your professional background?

 A: I’ve been with WGU for eight years.
 I was a program mentor for the first 15 months and have been an instructor ever since, supporting the final five courses of the MSN – Leadership and Management program.

 Prior to this, I was an assistant professor in nursing at a brick-and-mortar college for eight years.
 I have been a director within the YMCA organization, and in leadership positions in managed care and home care.
 I worked as a mental health therapist, intake coordinator, crisis worker, and employee assistance professional (EAP) for 17 years prior to and after becoming an RN.
 I also worked as a hospital and insurance case manager for eight years.

 Q: How did you hear about WGU, and when and why did you join the university?

 A: I joined in March of 2012.
 I heard about WGU from a fellow KU student; we were in a combined education course for Doctorate of Nursing Practice (DNP) and Ph.D. students.
-She had just become a course instructor and, in a discussion post, described WGU as a wonderful place to work.
+She had just become an instructor and, in a discussion post, described WGU as a wonderful place to work.
 She connected me with a senior manager and the rest is history!

 Q: What is your average load in terms of students you work with?